kinoute/Hack-HP-EliteBook-850-G5/README.md

 You can enable retina options with this FHD monitor by using this script: https://github.com/xzhih/one-key-hidpi.

 Staying at 1920x1080 resolution on this laptop is quite hard because the text is too small to my taste.
-After applying this script, I use the retina resolution of 1680x944 which is a good compromise between space and crispy font.
+After applying this script, I use the retina resolution of 1680x944 @ 120 Hz which is a good compromise between space and crispy font.

 ## The Beast